-Conophytum [Koh-no-FY-tum] is native to South Africa and are in the miniature succulent plant types group.
+Conophytum [Koh-no-FY-tum] is native to South Africa and is in the miniature succulent plant types group.

 They have a wide range of colors, textures, and forms.

-Usually, these grow in mats or form clusters, but some of them prefer solitary growth.
+Usually, these grow in mats or form clusters, but some prefer solitary growth.

 Their bodies are sometimes windowed, warty, or velvety, lined or spotted, cylindrical, oblong or conical.